-Public folders aren’t designed for the following purposes:
+Public folders aren’t designed to do the following:

 Data archiving Users who have mailbox limits sometimes use public folders instead of mailboxes to archive data.
 This practice isn't recommended because it affects storage in public folders and undermines the goal of mailbox limits.
-Instead, we recommend that you use In-Place Archiving as your archiving solution.
+Instead, we recommend that you use In-Place Archiving in Exchange 2013 as your archiving solution.